Rostlab/JS18_ProjectA_Group1/documentation/dataset_handling.md

-# How to add another dataset
+# 2.5 How to add another dataset
+Adding another dataset covers adding functionality for the new migration-step and rollback-step.
+The migration comprises manipulating the data schema and data and the rollback how to undo the manipulation.
+In general all the database interaction in this project work with an orm ([bookshelf.js](http://bookshelfjs.org/) in combination with [knex.js](http://knexjs.org/)), so the migration depends heavily on those libraries.

-Hint: a dataset is assumed to be depictable as one table
+- Assumption: a dataset is assumed to be depictable as one table

+### 2.5.1 Creating migration functionality

-1) create a method for creating the structure of the table for the dataset. bookshelf.js in combination with [knex.js](http://knexjs.org/) is used as orm.
-Find more detailed information about creating datatables with knex in the official documentation
+1) Create a method for creating the structure of the table for the dataset.

 ```javascript
 function createDatset(knex) {